dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 2. COVID-19 days between onset and consultation
    1. Summarizes the total number of days between onset of symptoms and their initial consultation date for single TEI
    2. Summarizes the average number of days between onset of symptoms and initial consultation date for all TEIs based on their enrollment date and the specified period and organisation unit

+Open the table "COVID_CBS - Contacts by Person."
+This the table that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 Create a line list table with the following inputs: